Last updated: November 10, 2021

 The scenic Mona Vale Rockpool is located on the pointy sandspit that separates Basin Beach in the north from Mona Vale Beach in the south.

-Mona Vale Rockpool consists of two swimming pools; a smaller pool for kids, and a larger, 30 metres long pool that is suitable for lap swimming.
+Mona Vale Rockpool consists of two swimming pools: a smaller pool for kids and a larger, 30-metre long pool that is suitable for lap swimming.

 3. North Narrabeen Rockpool

-Just a little further south, at the northern end of Narrabeen Beach near the entrance to Narrabeen Lagoon, is the historic North Narrabeen Rockpool.
+Just a bit further south, at the northern end of Narrabeen Beach near the entrance to Narrabeen Lagoon, is the historic North Narrabeen Rockpool.

-The rockpool is rather large, with a 50 metres long lap swimming pool separated from the rest of the pool by a wooden boardwalk, and with a kid-friendly section at the northern end of the pool.
+The rockpool is relatively large, with a 50-metre long lap swimming pool separated from the rest by a wooden boardwalk, and with a kid-friendly section at the northern end of the pool.

 4. Dee Why Rockpool